TheRealSlander/Resizable-Selectable-Components/README.md

 - You can configure its behavior in the inspector.
 There is a lot of options and each of them has a simple hint documentation (see video below).
 - If you want the node to also be selectable, simply add a SelectableNode instance as a child of the ResizableNode.
 You don't need to code anything, all is done under the hood for you.

+In order to make the node movable, you need to make it a child of a non-container node (like Control for example).
+If you want to be able to use the Selectable feature, you have to make the nodes children of a SelectionContainer.

 [Helper Hints.webm](https://github.com/TheRealSlander/Resizable-Selectable-Components/assets/102065761/24c2e9ae-729f-4342-a820-b67e2d1edd20)

 ## Dedicated Edit Controls Panel